gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 In fact, Shackle dismisses the claim that science is a specially privileged form of knowing:

-"Science tells us what to count on, what rely on.
+"Science tells us what to count on, what to rely on.
 But in doing so it merely imitates and refines the process by which we build, each of us for himself, the homely technology of every day living" (2017: 6).